molejar/pyIMX/doc/imxsb.md

-IMX Smart-Boot
+i.MX Smart-Boot
 ==============

-The `imxsb` is a tool for managed boot of embedded devices based on IMX application processors.
+The `imxsb` is a tool for managed boot of embedded devices based on i.MX application processors.
 It fully replaces the [imx_loader](https://github.com/boundarydevices/imx_usb_loader) and adds features for an easy modification of binary sections in boot images like: